martinzamuner/overlastic/README.md

 <details>
   <summary>Roadmap</summary><br>

-  - Handle 4xx responses (p.e. validation errors) when submitting forms inside an overlay
+  - Ability to configure the default target
+  - Allow the server to request closing an overlay / all the overlays
+  - Toasts?
 </details>

 <details>